 Pay now or pay (more) later

-With the latest iPhones 7 series now on pre-order and new Samsung Galaxy models already available, super-keen smartphone users have a big decision about upgrading – but what's the smart way to buy your new smartphone?
+With the latest iPhone 8, iPhone X and Samsung Galaxy S9 models already available, super-keen smartphone users have a big decision about upgrading – but what's the smart way to buy your new smartphone?

 We crunch the numbers to help you decide if you should buy outright, or on a plan.